Hunting

 Hunting for moose as well as such small game as hare, grouse and capercaillie offers exceptional nature experiences.
 At the same time, hunting for moose and other cloven-hoofed game is a necessity to avoid overpopulation.

-A much too large population of moose results in serious grazing damage to young pine forests and can also become a nature conservation problem.
+A much too large population of moose results in serious grazing damage to the young pine forests and can also become a nature conservation problem.
 Mountain ash and birch in certain areas are grazed so heavily by moose that there is a risk that they will disappear, which in turn threatens other species dependent upon these trees.

 Hunting policy